darinz/DL/02_Neural_Network/01_perceptrons.md

 This equation defines a hyperplane that separates the input space into two regions.

+- For 2D inputs, this is a straight line.
+- For 3D inputs, it's a plane.
+- For higher dimensions, it's a hyperplane.

+**Visual Intuition:**
+> If you plot the data points and the decision boundary, the perceptron tries to adjust the weights so that all points of one class are on one side of the line, and all points of the other class are on the other side.

 ### Vector Notation

 Using vector notation, the perceptron can be written more compactly: